 Sheep on Orford Ness

-Walking along our visitor trails, you will find members of the Orford Ness sheep flock, made up of a mix of several different breeds – most of them rare-breeds that you may not have heard of before.
+At Orford Ness, you'll find members of our sheep flock, made up of a mix of several different breeds – most of them rare-breeds that you may not have heard of before.

 Why are the sheep on the Ness